-4) Impairment testing-also refer to note E.1.6. of the consolidated financial statements the recoverable amount, be it under the "value in use" or the "fair value less cost of disposal" model, is subjective and requires significant judgment.
+4) Impairment testing-also refer to note E.1.6. of the consolidated financial statements in Millicom's Annual Report non-current assets.
+Assessment of the recoverable amount, be it under the "value in use" or the "fair value less cost of disposal" model, is subjective and requires significant judgment.
 In addition, the Group also tests its investments in joint ventures and associates in case of an impairment indicator.
 The Audit Committee received analysis from Management as to their assessment of the recoverable amounts of the Group's non-current assets, as well as the results of the sensitivity analysis.
 The Audit Committee also received analysis from the external auditor, including their view of significant assumptions such as discount rates.

-Under accounting standards, the Group is required to test goodwill and indefinite life intangible assets annually and, where there are indicators of potential impairment, also test the carrying value of other non-current assets.
-Assessment of
+Under accounting standards, the Group is required to test goodwill and indefinite life intangible assets annually and, where there are indicators of potential impairment, also test the carrying value of other